 Suitable locations for quarantine

-The most important requirement for accommodation to be considered suitable for spending quarantine is that you must be able to maintain a safe distance from other adults throughout the entire quarantine period.
+The most important requirement for accommodation to be considered suitable for spending quarantine is that you must be able to maintain a safe distance from other adults and older children throughout the entire quarantine period.

 For those with a permanent residence in Norway, it is normal to spend quarantine at home.
 If you live with others but do not have much space, you can get help to find a suitable place.

 Halls of residence/shared housing can be suitable accommodation if it is possible to keep a distance to other adults and older children.
 You should use communal areas as little as possible.